Pramod0215/Student-management-syatem/README.md

 # studentlist
-In this .. get the data from database and perform operation (craete, delete, Update).
+In this .. get the data from database and perform operation (CRUD).

 ### Prerequisites